Form settings let you control how agents and users access and use ProForma forms. To access form Settings go to the Settings tab of the form builder.

 The name of the form which will be shown on the forms list and when the form is added to an issue.

 The language setting allows you to set the language that the form button and validation messages will be displayed in.
 ProForma currently supports 25 different languages.
-Note that the Language setting does not impact the form builder.
-When you create a form template, type your questions, choice options, etc. in the target language.

 Currently, an individual ProForma form can only be set to one language.
 If you need a multi-lingual form you can: